vishnupriyapesu/pes_class_asic/README.md

+When we use -Ofast optimisation, we can see that the number of instructions have been reduced to 12

 ![Screenshot from 2023-08-21 19-26-32](https://github.com/vishnupriyapesu/pes_class_asic/assets/142419649/e89cd311-404f-45fd-9af1-3eadbf64c7dd)

-When we use -Ofast optimisation, we can see that the number of instructions have been reduced to 12
+    -Onumber : level of optimisation required
+    -mabi : specifies the ABI (Application Binary Interface) to be used during code generation according to the requirements -march : specifies target architecture

+In order to view the different options available for these fields, use the following commands

+go to the directory where riscv64-unkonwn-elf is present

+    -O1 :  riscv64-unkonwn-elf --help=optimizer
+    -mabi : riscv64-unknown-elf-gcc --target-help
+    -march : riscv64-unknown-elf-gcc --target-help

+For different instances,

+    use the command riscv64-unknown-elf-objdump -d 1_to_N.o | less
+    use  /instance to search for an instance press ENTER
+    press n to search next occurance
+    press N to search for previous occurance. use esc :q to quit